Hospitality and Solidarity: Feminist Philosophy in Thought, History and Action, Study Circle 3 Nordic Summer University

 During the summer session of the Nordic Summer University nine different study circles have a full program during the days, and participants are welcome to join the programs depending on their interests.

-Please send in proposals for a paper, presentation, workshop or other type of experiment by May 1st, 2020, to firstname.lastname@example.org Please indicate what format of presentation you are interested in, and if you need any equipment beyond the standard for it.
+Please send in proposals for a trace, which can include a paper, presentation, workshop or other type of experiment by May 31st, 2020, to email@example.com Please indicate what format of presentation you are interested in, and how you envision the resulting trace that can be shared with other participants in virtual or other manner.
 Please also send in a short bio (5-10 lines) we can share with all participants beforehand.

 You are also welcome to participate without giving a presentation.
 Please apply by the same deadline if you’d like to join as a participant.

-There are only a limited amount of scholarships and grants available per circle, the deadline to apply is May 1st, 2020.
+There is only a limited amount of grants available per circle, the deadline to apply is May 31st, 2020.

-When you are offered a scholarship or grant, you will need to respond by email to accept the grant/scholarship, otherwise it will be offered to the next person on the list.
+When you are offered a grant to produce a trace, you will need to respond by email to accept the grant, otherwise it will be offered to the next person on the list.